- Getting there

 The drive should take a little more than two hours from Kihei or a little less than three hours from Lahaina if traffic to the summit is slow due to fog near the top.
 If you go, remember that the summit is over 10,000 feet and it can be extremely cold in the wind before the sun comes up.
 Bring a camera, jacket, and a blanket from your room to snuggle-up in.

 The drive up the summit is paved, unlit past the ranger station, and has many switchbacks.
 The drive down the summit will be lit by sunlight and have some spectacular vistas of West Maui and the bay.
 We recommend stopping at the Kula Lodge for breakfast on the way down.
-Check out the Curtis Wilson Cost Gallery in the lower level of the lodge.
-The Sunrise Protea Farm is also worth a quick look if you would like to see some unusual local flowers (they ship arrangements to the mainland which can be dried to last forever).
+Also worth a visit is the Curtis Wilson Cost Gallery.
+There numerous protea and lavender farms located in Kula worth a quick look if you would like to see some unusual local flowers (they ship arrangements to the mainland which can be dried to last forever).
 This trip is also good for your last day there because the airport is at the base of the Haleakala Highway.

 If you enjoy a good hike then bring some sturdy walking shoes and take a day hike on the crater trails.
 Stop and register at the ranger station / museum first.